 Anyone requiring voice-over for their productions will have no doubt encountered, and perhaps even considered using, an AI voice instead of a human voice actor.

 The proliferation of tech start-ups pitching cheap, off-the-shelf, synthetic voice-overs have accelerated their marketing in recent years.
-Many of these companies are claiming that their ‘instant access voices’ are virtually indistinguishable from human voices.
+Many of these companies claim that their 'instant access voices' are virtually indistinguishable from human voices.

 Here at Voquent, we work with thousands of professional performers.
 For many, voice-over work is an important part of their income.
-AI technology has already impacted other industries, so it is understandable that many performers are getting increasingly concerned about the longevity of their profession.
+AI technology has already impacted other industries, so, understandably, many performers are getting increasingly concerned about the longevity of their profession.